cosmostation/goc2022-relayer-evidence/README.md

 | sum-up                 | 750 |

 ## Caution
-We had relayed with 0fees between provider chain and others. so, nothing is any events found via other repo tools
+We had relayed with 0 fees between provider chain and others.
+So no results will be found using other repo tools